osher/swagger-json-output/README.md

   }
 }

-function lastMomentModifyCtx(ctx) {
+function lastMomentModifyCtx(err, ctx) {
+    //err -        if the output was a result of an error - this will be
+    //             the original error that was formatted into the body
     //ctx.output - will contain the output, or the output created
     //             from a thrown/yielded error
 }
 ```